 By the 1918-1919 winter season, Emily Sever had been joined at 376 Marlborough by her nurse, Miss Madeline Georgina Revell.

 Emily Sever and Madeline Revell continued to live at 376 Marlborough during the 1923-1924 winter season.
-By the early 1920s, and possibly before, Emily Sever maintained a summer home in Newport.
-She was living there in 1924 and 376 Marlborough was temporarily the home of Mrs. Susan (Jackson) Williams, the widow of real estate trustee Ralph Blake Williams.
+By the early 1920s, and possibly before, Emily Sever also maintained a home in Newport.
+She was living there in 1924 and 376 Marlborough was temporarily the home of Susan (Jackson) Williams, the widow of real estate trustee Ralph Blake Williams.
 She had lived at 459 Beacon in 1923.
 She moved from 376 Marlborough by 1925 and by 1926 was living at 431 Beacon.

 376 Marlborough was not listed in the 1926 Blue Book.

-In April of 1937, he applied for (and subsequently received) permission to convert the property from a single-family dwelling into a single-family dwelling and doctor’s office.
+That same month, he applied for (and subsequently received) permission to convert the property from a single-family dwelling into a single-family dwelling and doctor’s office.

 In July of 1938, he applied for (and subsequently received) permission to add a penthouse, including removing the “high peak on [the] front wall” and building a “brick cornice at roof level.”
 The penthouse was located on the eastern half of the roof.
 Plans for the addition, prepared by architect Robert L. Davison, are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN R-12).